 After breezing on quiet roads out through Surbiton, Esher and Cobham, we started to get to the smaller roads lined with hedges towards Hatchford and Ockham.
 The first of these, Plough Lane, is a popular run for cyclists which cuts between low-lying fields close to the River Mole.

 We heard some mutterings from cyclists passing us the other way about a ‘large puddle’.
 Carefully we made progress, eventually meeting the puddle which was more akin to a new lake – complete with ducks.
 Some deliberation ensued and eventually the party plucked up courage to test the waters.
 While nobody actually drowned, there were very wet feet as the depth suddenly increased halfway across the duck pond.

 Perhaps next time discretion will be the better part of valour and we can retreat bravely towards a different route!

-Keen to warm up extremities we made good progress onto bump 1: Staple Lane.
+Keen to warm up extremities we made good progress onto bump one of the four bumps: Staple Lane.
 This had a few punchy steep sections after a misleadingly pleasant initial gradient and it was with some relief that we met at the top.
-Carefully descending through a steep bend we sped onto Shere and bump 2: the never ending hill.
+Carefully descending through a steep bend we sped onto Shere and bump 2: Hound House road, the never ending hill.